Introduction to Cloudways

 It may take a while to install the certificate.
 Make sure you have added your domain to Cloudways before installing the SSL certificate, else it will throw up an error.

-Cloudways also allows you to restore your web application from available backups in case of emergency.
+Cloudways also allows you to restore your web application from available backups in case of an emergency.

 You can select a backup to be restored once you have taken at least one backup of your application.